 By contrast, the samurai relief companies who received loans became leaders in areas like silk and tea that were the country's major exports at the time.
-There are also numerous examples of successful expansion of local specialty products like lacquerware, ceramics, and weaves.
+There are also numerous examples of successful expansion of local specialty products like lacquerware, ceramics and weaves.
 There were some failures too as companies tried to reduce imports by bringing in technology wholesale from Europe and North America only to discover that it was unsuited to Japanese conditions.
 Sheep farming is the prime example.
-These loans were forgiven immediately prior to the commencement of the Imperial Diet, and the vast majority was never collected, which has caused some to argue that the samurai relief programs were a total failure.
-However, even if the program did not achieve direct success, it nonetheless played a major role in Japanese modernization by encouraging samurai, members of the very limited intellectual class at the time, to take the initial business risks of importing Western technologies and corporate systems, and also by converting most of the national bonds into industrial capital.
-As Hirschmeier and Yui state, "That they (samurai) could be made to co-operate at all, and cooperate they did very well, on the whole, in the modernization programme, indicates that this class was indeed an elite class with high motivations and ethical consciousness.
+These loans were forgiven immediately prior to the commencement of the Imperial Diet, and the vast majority was never collected, which has caused some to argue that samurai relief programs were a total failure.
+However, even if the direct program did not achieve success, it nonetheless played a major role in Japanese modernization by encouraging samurai, members of the very limited intellectual class at the time, to take the initial business risks of importing Western technologies and corporate systems, and also by converting most of the national bonds into industrial capital.
+Hirschmeier=Yui state, "that they (=samurai) could be made to co-operate at all, and co-operate they did very well, on the whole, in the modernization programme, indicates that this class was indeed an elite class with high motivations and ethical consciousness.
 The fact that their concept of public service was enlisted in the work of modernization constitutes one of the great success stories of Meiji Japan."
-On the other side of the argument, Kozo Yamamura rejects the assumption that most of the leading Meiji businessman were shizoku and the common wisdom that they were motivated by the "samurai spirit," instead demonstrating that most of the zaibatsu (the Japanese business conglomerates) were formed by members of the former merchant and farmer classes and that the success of the national banks was primarily due to commoners.
-Certainly, merely to rely on impressions to tie Meiji modernization to the samurai spirit would be overstating the contributions of the samurai class and underestimating the ability of the commoners to effect change from below.
-Nonetheless, one must also appreciate how the samurai, as the intellectual class of early Meiji, functioned and the way in which samurai relief plans converted national bonds into capital.
-Rather than arguing from impressions, an elucidation of the facts is required.
-In the chapters that follow, we examine a case study of a samurai relief company to analyze the process of converting status to capital.